MUSE (Museum and Exhibition Studies) - Graduate Program

 - Other evidence of competency with prior approval of the Program Director.

-The deadline to apply for Fall 2018 has passed.
-The next term for which you may apply to enroll is Fall 2019.
+The deadline to apply for Fall 2019 has passed.
+The next term for which you may apply to enroll is Fall 2020.
+Applications for Fall 2020 will open in August 2019.
+Application deadlines are listed below.

-- Fall Admission: December 15 for applicants who wish to be considered for financial aid from the Graduate College
+- December 15 for applicants who wish to be considered for financial aid from the Graduate College

 Click here for information on how to apply!